Introduction

 Class Meeting: The Road to Residency (Part I)

-Rising 4th-year students learn about the year ahead from the Electronic Residency Application Service (ERAS)onward, including how to choose a specialty, the process and timeline for the residency application, preparing and taking USMLE Step 2 CK, opportunities for advanced and away electives, meeting mandatory requirements and building a relationship with advisors.
-Presented by the Dean for Students and the Director of Career Advising.
+Rising 4th year students learn about the year ahead from the Electronic Residency Application Service (ERAS) onward, including how to choose a specialty, the process and timeline for the residency application, preparing and taking USMLE Step 2 CK, opportunities for advanced and away electives, meeting mandatory requirements and building a relationship with advisors.
+Presented by the Dean for Students and the Director of Career Planning.

-How to Create a Competitive Residency Application: Opinions from Our Experts (Four-part series)
+How to Create a Competitive Residency Application: Advice from Our Experts (5 Part Series)

 A panel of residency directors at Harvard-affiliated hospitals speak to rising 4th-year students about the qualities of highly competitive, strong applications in each of the main specialties.
-Topics include: USMLE Step scores; grades; research and publications; when to take a fifth- year for research; advice for Personal Statements and Letters of Recommendation; when to expect invitations for interviews; post-interview protocol; recommended 4th-year electives and when away-electives or clinical research are recommended in each of the fields.
-Moderated by the Director of Career Advising.
-A Specialties Fair follows each panel discussion.
+Topics include: USMLE Step 2 CK score; grades; signaling; research and publications; when to take a fifth year for research; advice for Personal Statements and Letters of Recommendation; when to expect invitations for interviews; post-interview protocol; recommended 4th-year electives and when away-electives or clinical research are recommended in each of the fields.
+Moderated by the Director of Career Planning.
+A Q&A session follows each panel discussion in break-out room setting.

 April